-- Sort laundry into loads that can be washed together. - Follow the guidelines below for preparing the wash load. - Read Washer Operating Instructions for operating your specific model. - Always read and follow fabric care and laundry product labels.
+- Follow the guidelines below for preparing the wash load. - Read the Washer Operating Instructions for operating your specific model. - Always read and follow fabric care and laundry product labels.

-NWARNING To reduce the risk of fire, electrical shock, or injury to persons, read Important Safety Instructions, pages 2-3, before operating this washer.
+WARNING To reduce the risk of fire, electrical shock, or injury to persons, read Important Safety Instructions, pages 2-4, before operating this washer.